Changissnz/goals/README.md

 when it comes to the deliberate
 actions taken by individuals that
 form what is deemed group-based
-actions.
+results.
 I view this condition of
 my daily life as a big test of
 caring less and less.
+I care less
+and less by not giving a rat's
+ass about the many "success"
+stories that I read about.
+Typical "success" stories include
+a person that has immigrated from
+another country or their parents
+immigrated from another country.
+And somehow, the person becomes
+really successful.
+And then
+their story gets promoted by
+some demographic groups as,
+you know, The Example...

+For me, at this point in my life
+with the perspective I have
+developed, I cannot really imagine
+life outside of the United States,
+although most of my years so far
+have been spent in the hottest
+and most tropical state in this
+nation.
+So what if I have blood
+relatives in the other hemisphere?
+What have they really done for
-I plan to relocate to another
+me?
+I plan to relocate to
-region of the United States and
+another region of the United
-take up work that better accomodates
+States and take up work that
+better accomodates my skills
-my skills and pursuits by the end
+and pursuits by the end of this
-of this year.
-Sorry, Florida, but
+year.
+Sorry, Florida, but you
-you do not represent the entire
+do not represent the entire
 United States.
-You might never will.
+You might never
+will.

 --------------------------------------------------------------------------------------------------------------